DesenTao/baty.net-hugo/content/lifestack/index.md

 ## Changelog

+### Sunday, September 23, 2018
+- Replaced Lightroom with Capture One

 ### Friday, July 13, 2018
 - Removed 12.9" iPad Pro.
 I gave it to my dad.
 - Restored 1Password to its rightful place.
 Remind me to never switch password managers.